dczmer/davelab/_TODO.md

 ---

-I've decided the next major module will be about:
+I've decided the next (last?) major module will be about:

 > Prototyping, Personal Projects, and Self-Guided Learning